jimpil/cryptohash-clj/README.md

 All random bytes are produced via a global instance of `SecureRandom` which lives in `cryptohash-clj.random/*PRNG*`.
 A convenience macro `with-PRNG` is also provided in the same namespace for easy overriding.
+Note that technically speaking, all hashing implementations accept a custom salt.

+## Crypto comparison
+Equality comparison is performed in a way that resists timing attacks (see `cryptohash-clj.equality`).
+The length of the data being compared is still discoverable by an attacker, but in the context of cryptographic hashing this is not a concern.
+In fact, many crypto-hashers produce fixed/well-known key lengths.

 ## Defaults performance
-This will, of course, vary from CPU to CPU, but all the defaults have been tuned to produce a time cost of around 500ms, on this (relatively modern) MacBook-Pro (2.8GHz quad-core Intel Core i7, Turbo Boost up to 3.8GHz, with 6MB shared L3 cache) from 2017.
+This will, of course, vary from CPU to CPU, but all the defaults have been tuned to produce a time cost of around 400-500 ms, on this (relatively modern) MacBook-Pro (2.8-3.8GHz quad-core Intel Core i7) from 2017.

 ## Requirements